wJoenn/louisramosdev/content/blogs/use-vue-3-with-a-rails-7-api.md

 It's finally time to get this to good use and build our frontend application.

-I am a <a href="https://vuejs.org/" target="_blank">Vue</a> dev so that's what I'm gonna go with in this article but I'll try to make it relevant for other frameworks too by talking about the concepts involved in using an api in our client app.
+I am a <a href="https://vuejs.org/" target="_blank">Vue</a> dev so that's what I'm gonna go with in this article but I'll try to make it relevant for other frameworks too by talking about the concepts involved in using an API in our client app.
 I'll also use <a href="https://pinia.vuejs.org/" target="_blank">Pinia</a> to handle Client Side State Management which will help enable our user's state to persist through pages.

 Now that the introduction is done, let's get building.

 ## Creating a Vue app

-The simplest way to create a Vue app nowadays, and the simplest way to create an app with any other SPA Framework really, is to use <a href="https://www.npmjs.com/package/create-vite" target="_blank">create-vite</a>.
+The simplest way to create a Vue app nowadays, and the simplest way to create an app with any other SPA framework really, is to use <a href="https://www.npmjs.com/package/create-vite" target="_blank">create-vite</a>.
 This time though, because I know I'll be using some Vue specific packages, Vue Router and Pinia, I'll use <a href="https://www.npmjs.com/package/create-vue" target="_blank">create-vue</a> instead which can install those for us automatically.

 Let's get back inside the `to-do-list` repository which already contains our Rails API and a couple executable `bin` files and create a new `client` directory for our Vue client.
 ```bash